tessel/t1-docs/tutorials/diy_module_creation.md

 <p style="text-align:center"><em>GPIO pins available on a Tessel module port: G1, G2, and G3</em></p>

-I'm going to choose G1, which is what I will hook up to the other side of the button.
+We're going to choose G1, which is what we will hook up to the other side of the button.
 When the button is not pressed, our input pin will read high or true.
 Remember that it's connected internally to our 3.3V power connection.
 When we press it, we are making a connection between our GPIO pin and ground, which will cause a low state to be present on the input pin.
 This is what the design looks like.

 <h1 style="text-align:center;"><img src="https://www.dropbox.com/s/aezvhlapciedyhs/switch_schematic.png?dl=1" /></h1>